tardypad/dotfiles/doc/COLORS.md

 and [light](../config/colors/base_light) schemes
 and also [aliases](../config/colors/aliases) common to both.

-For the base colors, only the first 4 columns are used during the substitution process.
+For the base colors, only the BASE, HEX, 16, ANSI NAME and RGB columns are used during the substitution process.
 The other fields are only extra information.

 Colors were chosen initially from HCL values
 (in GIMP which is using D50 reference point)